DynaFix: Iterative Automated Program Repair Driven by Execution-Level Dynamic Information

-The rapid progress of LLMs has opened new opportunities for APR~\cite{xia2024automated, kang2025explainable, ye2024iter}.
-Recent approaches adopt an iterative paradigm, where the LLM is guided by feedback from previous repair attempts.
-Beyond this, several studies have further explored incorporating dynamic execution information, leveraging runtime traces or behavioral signals to improve fault localization and patch generation~\cite{ye2022selfapr, chen2023teaching, bouzenia2023tracefixer, ding2024traced}.
-Although these methods achieve state-of-the-art (SOTA) performance on benchmarks, they still face two key challenges:
+The rapid advancement of large language models (LLMs) has further reshaped the landscape of APR~\cite{xia2024automated, kang2025explainable, ye2024iter}.
+Many recent approaches adopt an iterative repair paradigm, where LLMs generate candidate patches and refine them based on feedback from prior repair attempts.
+Beyond purely static inputs, several studies have explored incorporating dynamic execution information, such as runtime traces and behavioral signals, to improve fault localization and patch generation~\cite{ye2022selfapr, chen2023teaching, bouzenia2023tracefixer, ding2024traced}.
+While these approaches achieve state-of-the-art (SOTA) performance, they still suffer from two fundamental limitations.